viktorrenkema/git-sync-playground/hoofdstuk-2-deep-dive.md

 # Hoofdstuk 2.0 - Deep dive

+Bla bla edit in the copy.
 Git Sync allows technical teams to synchronize GitHub or GitLab repositories with GitBook and turn Markdown files into beautiful, user-friendly docs.
 Edit directly in GitBook’s powerful editor while keeping content synchronized with your codebase on GitHub or GitLab.